elastiflow/ElastiFlow-Tools/docker_install/readme.txt

 1) Download all files to a new directory.

-2) Edit the .env file to set your desired Kibana and Elastic passwords and Elastic stack version
+2) Edit the .env file to set your desired Kibana and Elastic passwords, Elastic stack version, and ElastiFlow version to deploy

       # Password for the 'elastic' user (at least 6 characters)
       ELASTIC_PASSWORD={elastic_password}